wendel-batista-2008/tron-arbitrage-bot/README.md

 **Tron Arbitrage Bot** is a .NET application designed to automatically detect and exploit arbitrage opportunities on the TRON blockchain.
-The bot monitors different decentralized exchanges (DEXes) for price discrepancies between trading pairs and executes trades to profit from arbitrage opportunities.
+The bot monitors  decentralized exchange [sunswap.com/](https://sunswap.com/ for price discrepancies between trading pairs and executes trades to profit from arbitrage opportunities.

 ## Features

-- Monitors multiple DEXes for arbitrage opportunities in real-time
+- Monitors multiple DEX for arbitrage opportunities in real-time
 - Executes trades automatically when profitable conditions are detected
 - Supports a variety of TRON-based tokens
 - Configurable trade thresholds and parameters